 New Cemetery (ul.
 Walecznych); founded in 1829.
 Devastated during World War II , it underwent extensive renovation in the 1980s-1990s and is still used by the current community.
 There are many memorials to Holocaust victims and a modernistic mausoleum housing a memorial center and the symbolic tomb of Rabbi Yehuda Meir Shapiro (d.
 1933) who founded the Yeshivat Chachmei Lublin.

 The 17th century Great Synagogue for years housed a Regional Museum (and maintained synagogue fittings and decoration).
 Returned to Jewish communal ownership; a new Jewish museum is planned there.
 Fragments from the destroyed Jewish cemetery are displayed outside.
-Smaller synagogue nearby now the town library.
+The 19th century Smaller synagogue nearby now the town library.

-Poland’s second largest city, with many traces of Jewish heritage and culture.
+Poland’s second largest city, with many traces of Jewish heritage and culture and an active Jewish community.
 Jewish cemetery, mansions, factories, World War II Ghetto, active Jewish community and synagogue.
 The Foundation for Łódź Jewish Heritage lists and describes many sites and in particular works to preserve the Jewish cemetery.

 Web site about present and destroyed synagogues and prayer houses in the city.